a-ast/array-diff/README.md

 # ArrayDiffCalculator

-ArrayDiffCalculator works similar to a php function array_diff_assoc but calculates a difference of arrays better due to:
+ArrayDiffCalculator works similar to a php function array_diff_assoc but calculates a difference of arrays in a better way due to:

 * using expressions (value matching),
 * providing extended information about an array difference.